Pauxavier/Videogame-project/README.md

     root.after(30, move_ball)

 The **move_ball** function updates the ball's position based on its velocity.
 It checks for collisions with the walls and reverses the ball's direction if a collision occurs.
+If the ball hits the left wall, it resets to the starting position, increases the score, and updates the score display.
 The ball's new position is updated on the canvas, and the function is called again after 30 milliseconds.

 ### Platform Movement Functions